 Achieving smart manufacturing and IT/OT convergence with the comprehensive digital twin

 For manufacturers looking to stay competitive in the future, smart manufacturing supports the concept of a digital twin of the manufacturing environment.

 Within the factory, the digital twin provides a virtual, digital replica (hence, twin) of everything including a machine, manufacturing system or shop floor all within in a digital environment.
 More data feeds the digital twin so it can continuously combine the virtual and physical worlds and provide new insights and efficiencies for product manufacturing.
 And it is the IT/OT convergence that delivers the real-time data and information needed to create this comprehensive digital version of the factory.
 The more data there is, the better the comprehensive digital version of the factory, which is the basis for improving the real-world version via simulation of the digital model, thus closing the loop for manufacturing operations and quality.

 Companies of all sizes are discovering that the more investment they make into digitalization, the better prepared they are for the future.
 Analysts have found that the most important aspect of digital transformation is to start or continue based on the needs of the company – therefore, every journey will be different.

-It all starts with the fusion of IT with OT data to tap into a wealth of data for continuously improving operational efficiencies within a closed-loop manufacturing environment.
+It all starts with IT/OT convergence.
+The fusion of IT with OT data to tap into a wealth of data for continuously improving operational efficiencies within a closed-loop manufacturing environment.
 That, in turn, enables a closed-loop quality approach to constantly enhance product quality.

 With the Siemens Xcelerator Software for Industry, manufacturers are finding the tools they need to allow all their resources, from talent to machines to products, to collaborate and benefit from their data sets.
 The depth and breadth of the portfolio ensures manufacturers have the best tools to collect and analyze data, use that information to make better, faster decisions and ensure an overall higher quality of their process and product.